missoula-ready/seattle-ready/README.md

 Depending on your server setup, you may want to put these values in settings.py directly.

+# Special data operations
+There is one shapefile in disasterinfosite/data that is too big to host on github.
+It is called LSLD_steepslope.shp - so in this repo, it is LSLD_steepslope.shp.zip.
+Unzip it before doing a data add- and copy it to the reprojected folder if you don't have one, because that takes a long time.

 # Values to put in Django Admin

 ### Tabs